Risk-Benefit assessment & Multicriteria analysis

 PhD theses supervised in this topic:

 Two theses were supervised by Secalim, one devoted to the risk-benefit evaluation associated with the consumption of infant milk in the first six months of children's life, and the second, on the risk-benefit evaluation associated with consumption of red meat.
-Currently, there are two phD theses on Risk-benefit assessment or multicriteria analysis, that of Xin Yan and that of Pauline Mombert.
+Currently, there are four phD theses on Risk-benefit assessment or multicriteria analysis, that of Xin Yan, that of Pauline Mombert, that of Victoire Le Cozic and that of Steve Nanema.

 Contact persons :